 Updating and maintaining Drupal's documentation is an important project.
-For a new contributor, learning how how to contribute to the documentation can have a bit of a learning curve and often lots of questions arise in the process.
-This page attempts to provide an overview of those questions, with brief answers and links to more information.
+For a new contributor, learning how to contribute to documentation can have a bit of a learning curve generating lots of questions in the process.
+This page provides an overview of some common questions with brief answers and links to more information.

 I just want to suggest a one-off change to a page.
 How do I do that?